BreakellrZ/trader_base/README.md

 - You can choose an automatic deploy or a manual deploy.
 I chose a manual deploy.
 With a manual deploy I made sure the main branch was selected and clicked 'deploy branch'.
 - Once the build is finished there should be a message saying 'Your app was successfully deployed' with a 'View' button.
 When I click on 'View' this opened the application.

+### Database setup ###
+- Went to [Database](https://dbs.ci-dbs.net/) a Code Institute Database host.
+- Submitted email address.
+- Got Database URL via email.
+- set it as environ variable in env.py file.
+- Updated database in settings.py file to DATABASES = {
+    'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))
+}
+- Put DATABASE_URL key and database url as value in Heroku Config Vars.

+### Fork The Repository

+1. Go to the GitHub repository
+2. Click on Fork button in the upper right-hand corner
+3. Edit the repository name and description if desired
+4. Click the green create fork button

 [Back to top]()